GrinonBarrett/Taksidos/Extras/Character Creation/Species/Dynkir.md

-## GHOUL
+## DYNKIR
-Created by the result of a curse, a desperate act of cannibalism to survive, or having simply been raised by other ghouls- these flesh eaters are reviled by all they encounter.
-Ghoul characters get the following features;
+Created by the result of a curse, a desperate act of cannibalism to survive, or having simply been raised by ghouls- these flesh eaters are reviled by all they encounter.
+Dynkirs characters get the following features;

-**Creature Type**: Ghouls are monsters.
+**Creature Type**: Dynkirs are monsters.

-**Size**: Ghouls stand between 3'9" and 7' tall.
+**Size**: Dynkirs stand between 3'9" and 7' tall.
 They can weigh between 75-140 pounds.
 They are medium creatures.

-**Ability Score Modification**: As a Ghoul, you have the following adjustments to your attributes
+**Ability Score Modification**: As a Dynkir, you have the following adjustments to your attributes
 -1 [Inte]
 -1 [Will]
 -1 [Fort]